The blue container ship HMM Algeciras on the Elbe in Hamburg seen from the water with a tugboat in the foreground and harbour cranes in the background

 A reliable port infrastructure - also in the future

-The Port of Hamburg is Germany’s most important seaport and is essential for meeting the basic needs of the population and supporting the German export industry.
-Through our underwater sediment management, we ensure that the port remains accessible and competitive and continues to develop.
+The Port of Hamburg is Germany’s most important seaport and is vital for meeting the basic needs of the population and supporting the German export industry.
+Through our underwater sediment management programme, we ensure that the port remains accessible and competitive, and continues to develop.

 The Port of Hamburg: Connected worldwide by shipping lines